charmoniumQ/charmonium.test-py/docs/trisovic.md

 # Code improvements

+- Original code mixes Python2.7 and Python3.5 inside the container.
+Both of these are old, and there is no reason to use two different versions in the same container.
+In particular, `reticulate` will drop support for Python 2.7 at some point in the future, and the docker container calls `install.packages("reticulate")`, which always pulls down the latest package.
 - No dependency on AWS Dynamo or AWS Batch.
 Instead we use universal_pathlib for storage and Dask for compute.
 Works locally or in the cloud.
 - Uncouple downloading from running and analysis.
 - Download once, do N analyses (including run with M versions of R).